PawelKosiorek/jack-compiler-back-end/README.md

 # Jack compiler: back end
 Jack is a modern, Java-like, high level object oriented language.
 It was created for the purposes of nand2tetris course and is run on the Hack Computer hardware platform.
 This software is the back-end part of Jack compiler.
 Jack compiler consists of back and front end because it is a two-tier one.
 The front-end part compiles Jack classes into intermadiate code called VM (similar to JVM) whereas the back-end part compiles VM files into a single Hack assembly file, runnable on the Hack platform.

 This part of the compiler comprises the following classes:

 Parser, which handles parsing a single .vm file.
-CodwRiter, which generates Hack code into the corrrsponding output file.
+CodwRiter, which generates Hack code into the corresponding output file.
 VMTranslator, which

 Please visit www.nand2tetris.org for more information.